matthova/gcode-json-converter/CONTRIBUTING.md

 Here are some ideas:

-**Add a gcode command** - The list of supported commands can be found in marlin/commands.
+**Add a gcode command** - The list of supported commands can be found in lib/commands.
 Although originally designed for basic functionality, support of additional GCode commands is welcomed.

-**Contribute unit tests** - test that marlin-emulator functions work correctly in a variety of situations, and that they report errors when appropriate
+**Contribute unit tests** - test that motion-controller-emulator functions work correctly in a variety of situations, and that they report errors when appropriate

 **Bug fixes:** Found a typo in the code?
 Found that a function fails under certain conditions?
 Know how to fix it?
 Great!
 Go for it.
 Please [open an issue]() so that we know you're working on it, and submit a pull request when you're ready.